Jeremy Green

 Fall/Winter 2024 | AP/INDG2080 6.0 | A | Introduction to Kanien'keha (Mohawk) | SEMR |

-Tehota'kerá:tons completed research to date has focused on diverse localized language acquisition and status planning for indigenous language proficiency development for Rotinonhsión:ni (Six Nations) and other indigenous nations and communities.
-Tehota'kerá:ton also provides training and information to support these localized indigenous language acquisition planning efforts to create new speakers of indigenous languages focusing primarily on strategic planning for teaching, learning, assessment, evaluation, language use and conversational and ceremonial language and dynamic cultural practices.
+Tehota'kerá:tons completed research to date has focused on diverse, localized, community-based efforts to revitalize indigenous languages.
+Tehota'kerá:ton supports localized indigenous language planning efforts to create new speakers and users of indigenous languages through strategic planning, comprehensive language program evaluations, recommendations, and support and research to strengthen conversational and ceremonial language use through dynamic cultural practices.

 Degrees